 A small business needs to have a stellar website, especially if it’s selling goods or providing services.
 But where does a busy entrepreneur start when it comes time to design and implement functionality for a new site?
 Before you start the process, ask yourself the questions below to help create a site that attracts and engages your target audience.

-What is your brand?
+What is the goal of your website?

-Determine how you’ll present your brand online and what a potential customer needs to immediately “get” about your business when on your site.
-Fancy bells and whistles are fun but flashy features still need to convey your brand accurately so that you stand out from the competition.
+Determine how you’ll present your brand online and what a potential customer needs to immediately understand about your business when visiting your site.
+The design and features need to convey your brand accurately so that you stand out from the competition.

+What does your competition look like?
 It’s important that you do a quick competitive analysis and check out what others in your space are doing.
 What appears to be working for them?
 What doesn’t look so great?
 Take detailed notes about what you like and what you’re not crazy about.
-The more specific you can get, the better.
+The more specific you get, the better.
 Take a close look at the following:

 - How is the product photography?

 - How detailed are their product and service descriptions?
 Is vital information missing or confusing?